imt-mobisyst/theOneGit/README.md

-# Ring: A project to rule them all
+# the OneRing: A project to rule them all

-_Ring_ is mainly designed to manage a collection of git repos.
+_One Ring_ is mainly designed to manage recursivelly a collection of git repos.

 ## Get-stated: